If you’re planning a trip to Morocco, you’re likely a bit overwhelmed with the options.

 But feel free to deviate from it however it makes sense!

 This post was first written in 2019.
-It was updated on February 8, 2022 and then again on June 3, 2022 to reflect changing entry requirements, attractions that have reopened, and more.
+It was updated on twice in 2022 and last on March 29, 2023 to reflect changing entry requirements, attractions that have reopened, and more.

 Your Ultimate Morocco Itinerary